Abdulla2/Abdulla2.github.io/index.md

 After fixing it I remembered why in the first place I decided to write this tree class, This was because I thought to myself that it would be a good idea to save the directory of the input markdown structure as is to generate the output with the same structure.

+It is the weekend now and we'll see if I get doing anything useful or not.

+Stay safe.